 - On the new server, install the SQL Server software.
-For details, see Installing SQL Server 2008 on page 15. - 2.
-To keep the collation settings the same as the old server: - a) From the Windows Start menu, click All Programs > Microsoft SQL Server 2008 > SQL Server Management Studio. - b) Right-click the server and select Properties. - c) In the Server Properties dialog box, in the right pane, note the Server Collation setting of the old server. - d) During the new SQL install, select Custom and set the same collation. - 3.
+For details, see Installing SQL Server 2008 on page 17. - 2.
+To keep the collation settings the same as the old server: - a) Open the Microsoft SQL Server Management Studio and click Connect. - b) Right-click the server and select Properties.

+- c) In the Server Properties dialog box, in the right pane, note the Server Collation setting of the old server. - d) During the new SQL install, select Custom and set the same collation. - 3.
 Restore the backed-up database, keeping the original name.